nyu-systems/gauntlet/README.md

 ## Instructions
 This repository requires an installed P4 compiler.
 You can install all dependencies by running `./install.sh` in the source folder.
-You can run translation validation via `python3 check_p4_compilation.py`.
-It will create a pass folder containing a breakdown of each P4 file and its corresponding passes.

-### Z3 P4
+To run a test on all p4 test provided by p4c you can run `python3 -m pytest test.py -vrf`.

-The `z3_py` folder contains examples of P4 programs expressed in z3py syntax.
+To check that the compiler correctly translates a p4 program run `python3 check_p4_compilation.py -i "[P4_FILE]`.
+This program will create a pass folder called "validated" containing a breakdown of each P4 file and its corresponding passes. `check_p4_compilation.py` will emit an error if it detects a violating pass while compiling the program.

-You can run the examples using `python3`.
-For example, `python3 key-bmv2.py`.
+To compare two P4 programs, run `python3 check_p4_pair.py -progs [P4_FILE1],[P4_FILE2]`.
+If the programs are different an error is emitted.